Foreign relations of India: Africa

 India recognised South Sudan on 10 July 2011, a day after South Sudan became an independent state.
 Right now, relations are economic.
 Pramit Pal Chaudhuri wrote in the Hindustan Times that South Sudan "has other attractions.
 As the Indian Foreign Ministry's literature notes, South Sudan is reported to have "some of the largest oil reserves in Africa outside Nigeria and Angola".
 An article in The Telegraph reported that South Sudan is "one of the poorest [countries] in the world, [but] is oil rich.
-Foreign ministry officials said New Delhi has [a] keen interest in increasing its investments in the oil fields in South Sudan, which now owns over two-thirds of erstwhile united Sudan's oil fields."
+Foreign ministry officials said New Delhi has a keen interest in increasing its investments in the oil fields in South Sudan, which now owns over two-thirds of the erstwhile united Sudan's oil fields."

 In return for the oil resources that can be provided by South Sudan, India said it was willing to assist in developing infrastructure, training officials in health, education, and rural development.
 "We have compiled a definite road map using [sic] which India can help South Sudan."